viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-deploy-windows.md

 This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCCE) caching software to a Windows host machine.

-Deploying MCCE to a Windows host machine relies on [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) being installed under a [Group Managed Service Account (gMSA)](https://learn.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or [Local User Account](https://support.microsoft.com/en-us/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d) to isolate execution of the WSL-Microsoft Connected Cache distribution from the other users on the machine.
-This helps prevent tampering with both the WSL-MCC process and the cached content that is hosted on the disk.
+Deploying MCCE to a Windows host machine requires designating a [Group Managed Service Account (gMSA)](https://learn.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or a [Local User Account](https://support.microsoft.com/en-us/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d) as the MCCE runtime account.
+This prevents tampering with the MCC container and the cached content on the host machine.

-Before deploying MCCE to a Windows host machine, ensure that the host machine meets all [requirements](mcc-enterprise-prerequisites.md) and you have [created and configured your MCC Azure resource](https://aka.ms/mccent-create-resources).
+Before deploying MCCE to a Windows host machine, ensure that the host machine meets all [requirements](mcc-enterprise-prerequisites.md), and that you have [created and configured your MCC Azure resource](https://aka.ms/mccent-create-resources).

 ## Steps to deploy MCCE to Windows

-1. Within the Azure Portal, navigate to the "Provisioning" tab of your cache node and copy the provisioning command.
+1. Within the Azure portal, navigate to the "Provisioning" tab of your cache node and copy the provisioning command.
 1. Download the provisioning package using the button at the top of the Cache Node Configuration page and extract the package onto the host machine.
 1. Open a PowerShell windows *as administrator* on the host machine, then change directory to the extracted provisioning package.
-1. Set the Execution Policy to "Unrestricted" to allow the provisoning scripts to run.
+1. Set the Execution Policy to "Unrestricted" to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the MCC runtime account.
 For gMSAs, the value should be formatted as `"Domain\Username$"`.
 For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.
-    - If you are using a Local User account as the MCCE runtime account, you will also need to create a [PS Credential Object](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.pscredential?view=powershellsdk-7.4.0) named `$myLocalAccountCredential`.
+    - If you're using a Local User account as the MCCE runtime account, you'll also need to create a [PSCredential Object](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.pscredential?view=powershellsdk-7.4.0) named `$myLocalAccountCredential`.
 1. Run the provisioning command on the host machine.

 ## Next step